All Episodes

 But your body gets beaten up in football.

-Three and a half years, right?
+Three and a half years?

-Yeah, it's about three years, yeah.
+Yeah, that's about three years.

-So he's defied that by Hey, yeah.
+So he's defied that by.

 Think about that.

-Well, that's my Brett.
+Well, that's my first time for Brett.

-Because I mean, you've been there.
+Because, I mean, you've been there.

 What's this week like for these guys, especially guys that hadn't been there?

-Well, you won the Super Bowl, you lost the Super Bowl.
+When you won the Super Bowl, you lost the Super Bowl.

-Yeah, so this is a real victory.
+Yeah, so this week.

-It's a ghost town, and so you're doing interviews virtually, usually the media day is like a circus.
+It's a ghost town, and so you're doing interviews virtually.

 Now it's like it's totally the opposite.